semiprime/pygenda/docs/quickstart-geminipda.md

 Preliminaries
 -------------
-First, check that you have the correct device and operating system for this guide: the Gemini PDA made my Planet Computers.
+First, check that you have the correct device and operating system for this guide: the Gemini PDA made by Planet Computers.
 This should be running Gemian Linux (a version of Debian), *not* Android.

 To check your Gemian (Debian) version, open a command prompt on the